Want to get more website traffic without breaking the bank?

 1. Up Your Social Media Game

-If you’ve spent any amount of time on the internet, you’ve undoubtedly noticed social media plays a pivotal role when it comes to marketing.
+If you’ve spent any time on the internet, you’ve undoubtedly noticed social media plays a pivotal role when it comes to marketing.

-By using channels like Facebook, Twitter, Instagram, Google+, and other major social networking sites, you will be able to engage and interact with your customers, and share your latest content with them.
+By using channels like Facebook, Twitter, Instagram and other major social networking sites, you are able to engage and interact with your customers, and share your latest content with them.

 How to Promote Website Content on Social Media

-- Make it easy to follow your company.
-The first thing you need to do is make sure there are follow buttons visible somewhere on your site, since this will make it easier for your customers to follow you on your social media pages.
+Add follow buttons to a visible spot on your site, since this will make it easier for your customers to connect.
 This is also a great way to keep in touch with your previous customers, and see what their interests and consumer behavior is like.